anondo1969/pause/data/content/essay.md

-# Pause Before You Prompt
+# PAUSE Before You Prompt

 *A private 10-minute self-check tool for using AI as a scaffold instead of a substitute.*